spatie/one-package-to-rule-them-all/README.md

 From the team that brought you [laravel-random-command](https://github.com/spatie/laravel-random-command) comes another gem!

-Requiring all our package separately takes a lot of effort.
+Requiring all our packages separately takes a lot of effort.
 This package solves that problem!
 By pulling in this one, you get all the Spatie magic in one go.

 ## Support us